mastercomfig/mastercomfig/docs/customization/modules.md

 Default setting: based on which preset you are currently using.

 - **`lighting_ex=low`**: Better hints to use the lighting fast path (disables bumpmaps, specular and phong).
 May reduce performance on modern PCs, due to rendering reloads.
-- **`lighting_ex=medium`**: Disables phong, but keeps material paths for specular and bumpmaps, as disabling these can cause glitches on DX9.
-May reduce performance on modern PCs, due to rendering reloads.
+- **`lighting_ex=medium`**: Disables phong, but keeps material paths for specular and bumpmaps, as disabling these can cause glitches on DirectX 9.
+May reduce performance on modern PCs due to rendering reloads.
 - **`lighting_ex=high`**: Uses whatever the material's lighting needs (enables bumpmaps, specular and phong).

 ### Shadows